Where can you find more than 140 restaurants in a three mile stretch in Las Vegas?

 - As you exit, be sure to pass through the “Breeze Spot” and spray your clothes to get rid of the barbecue smell.

 Chinatown is at the epicenter of this flourishing food scene in Las Vegas.
-You’ll find the best Asian restaurants offering authentic Chinese, Vietnamese, Japanese, Thai, Korean and Filipino cuisines.
+You’ll find the best Asian restaurants in Las Vegas offering authentic Chinese, Vietnamese, Japanese, Thai, Korean and Filipino cuisines.

 On your next visit to Vegas, venture off the Strip and delight in Sin City’s most exciting culinary scene.

 Have you been to Chinatown in Las Vegas before?
-In the comments below, tell us your favorite Asian restaurant in Chinatown.
+In the comments below, tell us your favorite Asian restaurant in Las Vegas.

 Savor The Adventure!